PADDLE GEORGIA FREQUENTLY ASKED QUESTIONS

 What about boats?
 And, what do I need to bring?

 You are responsible for bringing a canoe, kayak, paddleboard or other person-powered vessel, paddles and a personal floatation device.
 Georgia River Network has a small fleet of rental kayaks and you can reserve these boats when you register (rentals include paddle and PFD).
 You can also rent from local outfitters near our river destination.
-See our list of outfitters to find an outfitter near your home or secure your rental boat from one of the Withlacoochee/Suwannee river outfitters listed below.
+See our list of outfitters to find an outfitter near your home or secure your rental boat from one of the Flint River river listed below.
 Also bring standard camping gear including a tent and personal items.
 Camp gear is limited to 40 pounds and two bags per person.
 Your boat should be of a size and weight that you and another person can carry.
 No camp stoves or fuel are permitted.
-If you need to rent a vessel for the trip, we recommend one of the following outfitters who will deliver and pick up your boat for you.
+If you need to rent a vessel for the trip, try the following outfitters located near our route:

 Where do we camp?